 This spring, CPA Alberta is hosting PD seminars with Garrett Wasny, MA, CMC, CITP/FIBP, an award-winning internet speaker, author, app developer, and PD technologist.
 In this article, Garrett shares his top tips on digital transformations, which are backed up by data from recent McKinsey surveys.

 The decision-makers overseeing the transformation must be totally committed to the process and outcome.
-They should be dedicated fulltime to the change, and not view it simply as a sideline task.
+They should be dedicated full-time to the change, and not view it simply as a sideline task.
 The more directly and deeply senior leaders are engaged, the greater the chance of success.

 Developing talent throughout the organization is fundamental for transformations.
-Individual roles and responsibilities must be redefined to align with a transformation’s goals.
+Individual roles and responsibilities must be redefined to align with the transformation’s goals.
 Growing priority must be placed on integrator roles—employees who typically have experience on the business side and also understand the technical aspects, who can help integrate new digital processes into existing ways of working.

 Digital transformations require cultural and behavioural rewiring.
 This includes calculated risk-taking, increased collaboration, continuous learning, open work environments, rapid prototyping, and allowing employees to learn from their failures.
 Another key is giving employees a say on where digitization could and should be adopted.
 When employees generate their own ideas about where digitization might support the business, success is far more likely.